-Table 4-9 reports 2013 average exvessel values per pound received for SSRF landed by port area and gear sector5.
+Table 4-7 and Table 4-8 split out landings during the 2003-2013 period by sector and port area for blackgill rockfish and all other SSRF complex species, respectively.
+The two tables show that in each year since 2008, coastwide landings of blackgill rockfish exceeded coastwide landings of all other SSRF species combined.
+These tables also show that other SSRF complex species were predominantly landed by the trawl sector each year, whereas blackgill rockfish landings were more evenly split, with non-trawl landings exceeding trawl sector landings in only six out of the 11 years shown, but in four out of five years since 2008.
+Table 4-9 reports 2013 average exvessel values per pound received for SSRF landed by port area and gear sector.
 Note although the overall average price was essentially the same for both blackgill rockfish and combined other SSRF species at \$0.91 per pound, there were considerable variations in the species average prices by port area and between the two gear sectors.
 In general, higher prices per pound of both species types were received for non-trawl landings than for trawl landings.
 The highest average prices were recorded for landings in San Diego, Los Angeles and Santa Barbara.
-These price differentials by region and gear sector drive the differences in projected total exvessel revenue and income impacts reported under the different sector reallocation alternatives.
+These price differentials by region and gear sector drive the differences in projected total exvessel revenue and income impacts under the sector reallocation alternatives reported below.